Jean-Joseph Surin: Surin's arrival at Loudun and his work there

 While he was entering this state, Jeanne des Anges was slowly recovering.
 "During my ministry, the devil passed from the body of the possessed person and entered into mine" he wrote to a friend, the Jesuit father Achille Doni d'Attichy.
-Surin believed that the devil particularly hated Carmelites, and that a relic of St. Teresa that he had used at Loudun had miraculously expelled one of the demons.
+Surin believed that the devil particularly hated Carmelites and that a relic of St. Teresa that he had used at Loudun had miraculously expelled one of the demons.

-His continuing possession
+Surin's continuing possession

-In 1645 he attempted suicide by jumping out of a second-story window, but he survived.
+In 1645 Surin attempted suicide by jumping out of a second-story window, but he survived.